aptech/docs/docs/CR-combinate.rst

 ::

-    //Calculate all combinations of 4 items chosen 2 at a time n = 4;
+    // Calculate all combinations of 4 items chosen 2 at a time n = 4;
     k = 2;
     y = combinate(n,k);